 Former Australian Cricket Captain, Jodie Purves (formerly Jodie Fields) established a scholarship in her name after transitioning from professional sport to take up a career in business.
 Women’s Network Australia is a proud donor to the Jodie Purves Young Cricketer Development Scholarship, helping young girls in rural and regional locations with funding to support their educational and supporting dreams.

 SHARE THE DIGNITY

 Share the Dignity is a not-for-profit charity, founded by Rochelle Courtney, providing homeless and at-risk women Australia-wide with sanitary items to alleviate period poverty.
-More than 4,100 volunteers and some of Australia’s biggest corporates support the charity, which has collected in excess of 1.9 million packets of sanitary items since forming in 2015.
+More than 4,100 volunteers and some of Australia’s biggest corporate support the charity, which has collected in excess of 1.9 million packets of sanitary items since forming in 2015.
 Courtney designed a world-first Dignity Vending Machine, known as the Pinkbox to dispense a free period pack of sanitary items.
-Pinkboxes are being installed in at need areas nation-wide.
-Share the Dignity now also runs a Christmas appeal called #Itsinthebag where women are asked to donate a pre-loved or new handbag filled with sanitary items, some of other life’s essentials plus any other gift they may wish to donate.
+Pink boxes are being installed in at needy areas nationwide.
+Share the Dignity now also runs a Christmas appeal called #Itsinthebag where women are asked to donate a pre-loved or a new handbag filled with sanitary items, some of other life’s essentials plus any other gift they may wish to donate.